 - If Java is enabled in the database, you can add Java-SQL columns to a table.
-For more information, see Java in Adaptive Server Enterprise. - The declared class (datatype) of the new Java-SQL column must implement either the Serializable or Externalizable interface. - When you add a Java-SQL column to a table, the Java-SQL column cannot be specified: - · As a foreign key - In a references clause - As having the UNIQUE property - As the primary key - If in row is specified, the value stored cannot exceed 16K bytes, depending on the page size of the data server. - If off row is specified, then the column cannot be: - Referenced in a check constraint - Referenced in a select that specifies distinct - Specified in a comparison operator, in a predicate, or in a group by clause
+See Java in Adaptive Server Enterprise. - The declared class (datatype) of the new Java-SQL column must implement either the Serializable or Externalizable interface.

+- When you add a Java-SQL column to a table, the Java-SQL column cannot be specified: - As foreign eyk - In a references clause - As having the UNIQUE property - As the primary key - If in row is specified, the value stored cannot exceed 16KB, depending on the page size of the data server. - If off row is specified, then the column cannot be: - Referenced in a check constraint - Referenced in a select that specifies distinct - Specified in a comparison operator, in a predicate, or in a group by clause